Photo copyright morealtitude.wordpress.com

 Got Rum? – online rum magazine run by Luis and Margaret Ayala

 Samuel Morewood – British etymologist who wrote an essay in 1824 on the origins of the word “rum” in An essay on the Inventions and Customs of both Ancients and Moderns in the use of Inebriating Liquors.
 It’s actually quite a fascinating read, even now.

 Cédric Brément – French maker of flavoured rums, and owner of the company Les Rhums de Ced.

 Frank Ward – Chairman of the West Indies Rum and Spirits Producers Association and Managing Director of Mount Gay in Barbados.
 This gentleman has his work cut out for him.
 First to try to save the smaller Caribbean producers from the massive subsidies the big guns get, and secondly to impose some order on the crazy patchwork of rum via trying to get agreement on standards.
 Part of the solution is to create the Authentic Caribbean Rum Marque.
 An interview with Got Rum? magazine is here.

 Enrique Shueg – Brother in law of Emilio, Facundo and Jose Bacardi, the three sons of the founder.
-Born the same year as the company was founded (1862), he steered the company almost single-handedly into the modern area, and was the key link between the small family firm and the eventual corporation it became.
-He played a leading role in the company for fifty years, expanding the reach of Bacardi to jet set visitors, tourists and even gangsters and making Cuba the home of rum before moving to Puerto Rico.
+Born the same year as the company was founded (1862), he steered the company almost single-handedly into the modern area, and was the key link between the small family firm and the global behemoth it eventually became.
+He played a leading role in the company for fifty years, expanding the reach of Bacardi to jet set visitors, tourists and even gangsters, and making Cuba the home of rum before moving operations to Puerto Rico.